seamplex/milonga/README.md

 If your distribution does not have a bundled version of [PETSc](http://www.mcs.anl.gov/petsc/) or [SLEPc](http://www.grycap.upv.es/slepc/), then you might need to compile them yourself.
 Ask for help in the mailing list at <https://www.seamplex.com/lists.html>.

-Clone the milonga repository, bootstrap (might take a while as it has to clone and bootstrap [wasora](https://www.seamplex.com/wasora/) first), configure, compile and check:
+Clone the milonga repository, bootstrap (might take a while as it has to clone and bootstrap [wasora](https://www.seamplex.com/wasora/) first), configure, compile, check and install:

 ```
 git clone https://bitbucket.org/seamplex/milonga/